-Ontarians must keep human rights principles and relevant human rights treaties at the centre of decision-making during the COVID-19 pandemic.
+Ontarians must keep human rights principles and relevant human rights treaties at the centre of decision-making when dealing with infectious diseases, such as COVID-19.

 Organizations must recognize their human rights obligations and consider the potential disproportionate impacts of COVID-19 on the vulnerable groups they employ or serve.
-These vulnerable groups include Indigenous and racialized people, people with disabilities, older people living alone or in institutions and low-income communities who have unequal access to health care, child care and/or are often underemployed.
+These vulnerable groups include Indigenous and racialized peoples, people with disabilities, including those with chronic medical conditions, older people living alone or in institutions and low-income communities who have unequal access to health care, childcare and/or are often underemployed.

-Discrimination related to COVID-19, including harassment against any person or community, is prohibited when it involves a ground under the Ontario Human Rights Code (OHRC).
+Discrimination and/or harassment against any persons or communities related to COVID-19 is prohibited when it involves a ground under the Ontario Human Rights Code (OHRC).